alikingravi/online-reviews/README.md

 From the root directory navigate to the server folder, `cd server/`, and run the command:
 `npm install`.

-Once all the dependencies have installed you can launch the back end server by running:
+Once all the dependencies have been installed you can launch the back end server by running:
 `npm run dev`.

+If you see `listening on port 5000` that means the back end server has started successfully.

 ### Front End Setup
 Open a new terminal window.
 From root directory navigate to the client folder, `cd client/`, and run the command:
 `npm install`.

-Once all the dependencies have installed you can launch the front end server by running:
+Once all the dependencies been have installed you can launch the front end server by running:
 `npm run start`.

 ## Launch The App
-Open a new browser window (Google Chrome or Firefox) and put the following URL in the address bar:
+A new browser window should open automatically once the front end server has launched successfully.
+If not then open a new browser window (Google Chrome or Firefox) and put the following URL in the address bar:
 [http://localhost:3000](`http://localhost:3000`)

 ## Demo Users